When you're too busy, decisions are made that impair client experiences, degrade quality, and damage relationships. Learn how to avoid these mistakes.

 I know far too many freelancers who refuse to talk on the phone or host video meetings and only communicate by email.
 I watch service providers refuse to bend even the slightest to accommodate a client or set such hard-nosed terms that they are borderline unfriendly.
 I even hear stories from clients about other freelancers who refuse to answer questions.

 In freelance business communities, there is a lot of talk about protecting the service provider and protecting the bottom line.
-People are so focused on drawing boundaries, putting up walls, boosting profitability, and constraining client relationships that the whole notion of true client service is getting lost.
+People are so focused on preventing scope creep, drawing boundaries, putting up walls, boosting profitability, and constraining client relationships that the whole notion of true client service is getting lost.

 Service-based businesses are in the business of delivering services.

-The entire freelance business model is centered around serving other people.
+The entire freelance business model is centered around serving other people and creating extraordinary client experiences.
 That means your success hinges on your ability to serve your clients because, without clients, your business wouldn’t exist.

 Master Your Busyness To Master Client Services

 Your client is hiring you to deliver a solution and trusting you to prioritize their business objectives.
-Your busyness must be managed effectively so you can avoid making client service mistakes that hurt the client and damage your relationship.
+Your busyness must be managed effectively to avoid making client service mistakes that hurt the client and damage your relationship.

 Don’t be like my tea house server.

 He’s a great server who wants to delight every table he is assigned but that day another server called in sick at the last minute and he ended up having far too many tables.
-As a result, he abandoned normal procedures and rushed through the tea service just to get it done and move onto the next customer.
+As a result, normal procedures were abandoned and the tea service was rushed to get it done and move on to the next customer.
 In the process, he forgot important details, disappointed a loyal customer, and tarnished the tea experience.

 Instead, it’s important that you master your busyness and: